ROCm/HIP/docs/user_guide/faq.md

 ## What is HIPAMD?
 HIPAMD is a repository branched out from HIP, mainly the implementation for AMD GPU.

+## Can I get HIP open source repository for Windows?
+No, there is no HIP repository open publicly on Windows.

 ## Can a HIP binary run on both AMD and Nvidia platforms?
 HIP is a source-portable language that can be compiled to run on either AMD or NVIDIA platform.
 HIP tools don't create a "fat binary" that can run on either platform, however.